johnfav03/BranchSage/README.md

 $ echo 'egs() { source ~/BranchSage/main.sh $@; }' >> ~/.zshrc
 $ source ~/.zshrc
 ```
 Now, lets run the init script and input the relevant information.
-Email and Token are as detailed in ***Prerequisites***, and AWS Login is the profile you'd like to use for AWS, or leave it blank to select seperately each time.
+Email and the two API Tokens are as detailed in ***Prerequisites***, and AWS Login is the profile you'd like to use for AWS, or leave it blank to select seperately each time.
 As of writing this, the options for AWS Login are 'es-site-standard', 'replica-db-connect', or 'es-site-dev'.
 ```bash
 $ egs init
 ```